MohBello/MohBello/README.md

 🧬 **Microbiome and Bioinformatics Analytics**
 Applying AI-based pattern recognition and unsupervised learning to uncover relationships between microbial diversity, water parameters, and host health.

+🌱 **Environmental Intelligence**
+Developing predictive systems that use sensor, satellite, and IoT data to track water quality, nutrient cycling, and ecosystem health.

 ---